 - Clay County SHIP and the Clay County Extension Services offers the eight hour Homebuyer Education class to SHIP applicants and others.
 The classes address home maintenance inside and out and how to prepare a first time home buyer for the purchase of a home.
 All classes are free to the participants.

 - Clay County SHIP, Clay County Habitat for Humanity, Inc., and the Clay County School Board formed a partnership resulting in new houses being built for families who are very-low or low income.
 Clay County high school students are involved in the construction of the houses which are built at the various county high schools.
 The houses are then moved to permanent locations throughout the county.
 The students gain valuable training and knowledge in the construction field plus the reduced cost of construction is passed on to the homebuyer.

 - Clay County SHIP is involved in non-profit funding to assist in the construction/purchase of temporary/permanent housing for special needs groups.
 One example of this was SHIP's participation in the construction of Quigley House, a place of shelter for abused women and children in Clay County.
-Also, SHIP funds assisted the Clay County Association for the Retarded (CCAR) by providing funding for the purchase of housing for special needs participants working with CCAR.
+Also, SHIP funds assisted Challenge Enterprises of North Florida, Inc. by providing funding for the purchase of housing for special needs participants working with Challenge Enterprises.